Our approach to evaluation involves unlearning, relearning, and questioning assumptions

 Research Affiliate

 RoJamie brings 20 years of experience educating and caring for children and families in various settings.
 Based in Baltimore City she has witnessed the lack of minority voices in programs that are intended to serve their needs.
 As such, RoJamie realized she could use her lived experiences to relate to and advocate for target populations.
-RoJamie specializes in bringing a culturally-responsive lens to her work, including through her contribution to the MoZAICS project.
+RoJamie specializes in bringing a culturally-responsive lens to her work.
 She enjoys collaborating with others to create diverse and creative outcomes that serve all.

 Collaboration Partner